 The Greater Brisbane region comprises eight local government areas.
 It includes the city of Brisbane and the regional centres of Caboolture and Ipswich.
 The region covers a total area of around 15,826 square kilometres or 0.91 per cent of Queensland’s total area and is home to approximately 2,360,200 people (ABS 2017).

 Agricultural land in the Greater Brisbane region occupies 9,600 square kilometres, or 61 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,741 square kilometres, or 17 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 5,150 square kilometres or 33 per cent of the Greater Brisbane region.

-Health care and social assistance was the largest employment sector with 152,000 people, followed by retail trade with 115,300 people and construction with 110,000 people.
-Other important employment sectors in the region were, professional, scientific and technical services, manufacturing, and public administration and safety.
-The agriculture, forestry and fishing sector employed 8,000 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 155,700 people, followed by retail trade with 120,000 people and construction with 112,000 people.
+Other important employment sectors in the region were, professional, scientific and technical services; education and training; and manufacturing.
+The agriculture, forestry and fishing sector employed 8,400 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production

 In 2015–16, the gross value of agricultural production in the Greater Brisbane region was $951 million, which was 7 per cent of the total gross value of agricultural production in Queensland ($13.2 billion).